scalar-labs/scalardl-java-client-sdk/docs/dl-getting-started.md

 }
 ```

-This contract will extract a client-defined asset ID (`asset_id`) and state (`state`) from the argument, and associate the asset ID with the state in the ledger, if the given state is different from the asset's current state.
+This contract will extract a client-defined asset ID (`asset_id`) and state (`state`) from the argument and associate the asset ID with the state in the ledger, if the given state is different from the asset's current state.

 Next we need to compile the contract.
 This can be done with:
 ```
-$ gradle assemble
+$ ./gradlew assemble
 ```

 This will generate `build/classes/java/main/com/org1/contract/StateUpdater.class`.